Skip to content

 Frequently Asked Questions

-50-70% of new dental patients book by phone.
-Agencies operating within advertising platforms only see digital conversions (forms, clicks).
-Without call tracking, the majority of patient acquisition is invisible and the agency can't diagnose phone conversion problems.
+50-70% of new dental patients book by phone, but agencies operating inside ad platforms only see digital form submissions.
+Without call tracking, the majority of patient acquisition is invisible and phone conversion problems go undiagnosed.

-Use a growth partner platform for AI reception, recall, reviews, and attribution while engaging a specialized agency for PPC or SEO that feeds into the platform's tracking.
-This combines deep channel expertise with full-funnel visibility.
+Yes.
+A hybrid model uses a growth partner platform for AI reception, recall, reviews, and attribution while engaging a specialized agency for PPC or SEO management that feeds results into the platform's tracking and reporting system.

 Was this article helpful?